 Protect yourself daily using a water-resistant, broad-spectrum sunscreen (protects against UVA and UVB rays) with SPF of at least 30.

-MRA encourages individuals to beware of the dangers of UV exposure and advises that people do not need to put themselves at risk of melanoma and other skin cancers to get vitamin D. If you and your doctor decide you are not getting enough Vitamin D, oral supplements offer a safe alternative source of vitamin D without carcinogenic risk.
+A blood test ordered by your doctor is the only way to know if your levels of Vitamin D are sufficient.
+MRA encourages everyone to beware of the dangers of UV exposure and advises that people do not need to put themselves at risk of melanoma and other skin cancers to get vitamin D. If you and your doctor decide you are not getting enough Vitamin D, vitamin supplements offer a safe alternative source of Vitamin D without carcinogenic risk.

-No, tanning beds are just as damaging as the sun because they emit similar ultraviolet radiation that can cause the same type of sunburn and mutations in the skin.
+No. Tanning beds are just as damaging as the sun because they emit similar UV radiation that can cause the same type of sunburn and mutations in the skin.
 The World Health Organization has classified indoor tanning devices as cancer-causing agents.
 Research shows that those who use indoor tanning devices have up to a 75% increased risk of melanoma.
 The risk increases with greater years of use, number of sessions or total hours of use.
-The federal government is considering regulating access to tanning parlors by minors because of the health problems they pose, which is a step that some states and localities have already taken.

 Many people think that a "base tan" protects their skin from a damaging burn.
 The truth is that a tan is really a sign of skin damage.
-Using a tanning bed just exposes your skin to a greater amount of UV radiation and increases your risk of developing skin cancer.
-The best way to protect your skin while out in the sun is the use sunscreen, wear protective clothing, and avoid the sun during in the mid-day.
+Your body’s defensive response to harmful UV rays is to generate the pigment melanin to protect its skin cells.
+Tanning exposes your skin to a greater amount of UV radiation and increases your risk of developing skin cancer.
+The best way to protect your skin while out in the sun is to use sunscreen, wear protective clothing, and avoid the sun in the middle of the day.